Purchase Orders vs Purchases

 This screen provides all the details of the PO (e.g. date ordered, vendor info, shipping info, and items ordered).
 There is also a tab for managing RFQs.

-These three sub-tabs help you review, track, and troubleshoot the PO:
+These three sub-tabs — Overview, Purchases, and Shipments — help you review, track, and troubleshoot the PO.

-- Overview — This tab can help you troubleshoot why a PO won't auto-close or resolve other questions.
-It gives you details about each item ordered (e.g. quantities ordered, received vs purchased, plus value and amounts purchased / remaining) which are used to validate when a record can be closed (see below).
-You can also review column totals and can apply payments.
+- Overview — This tab can help troubleshoot why a PO won't auto-close or resolve other questions.
+It gives details about each item (e.g. quantities ordered, received vs purchased, plus values and amounts purchased / remaining) which are used to validate when a record can be closed (see below).
+For example, if the Received column does not show a quantity to be received, it may mean that the LICs are the wrong type (i.e. expense LICs instead of item LICs).
+You can also review value totals and apply payments.

-- Purchases — The Purchases tab shows all related purchase records.
-Status indicators at the end of each row show you which purchases need immediate attention (red = payment overdue, yellow = pending, white = closed).
-Create new purchase records by clicking the Plus icon.
+- Purchases — This tab shows all related purchase records.
+Status indicators at the end of each row show you which purchases need immediate attention.
+You can create new purchase records by clicking the Plus icon.

-- Shipments — The Shipments tab displays all related shipments, including those that are returned to the vendor.
-The Status indicators for shipments note where they are regarding delivery (red = overdue, orange = pending, white = received (or for returns, 'delivered'), and gray = void).
+- Shipments — This tab displays all related shipments, including those that have been returned to the vendor.
+Status indicators for shipments note where they are regarding delivery.
 Once a PO is opened, the next workflow step is often to receive a shipment.
-Create new shipment records by clicking the Plus icon.
+You can create new shipment records by clicking the Plus icon.
 The shipment is auto-populated with information from the PO, but can be modified as needed.